rushil-ambati/track-driver-ai/docs/docs.md

 - Makes the input representations (feature dimension) smaller and more manageable.
 - Reduces the number of parameters and computations in the network, therefore, controlling overfitting (discussed below).
 - Makes the network invariant to small transformations, distortions and translations in the input image (since we pool as an average or maximum for example).
-- Helps us arrive at an almost scale invariant representation of our image.
+- Helps us arrive at an almost scale-invariant representation of our image.
 This is very powerful since we can detect objects in an image no matter where they are located.

 These convolutional layers are commonly followed by fully connected (Dense) layers where each node is connected to all nodes in the following layer.
 The overall network is architected as such to allow features extracted from the CNN portion to be classified or regressed accordingly.

-The convolutional layers are intended to handle feature engineering for the fuly connected layers.
+The convolutional layers are intended to handle feature engineering for the fully connected layers.

 ## Research

 In order to further understand what the driving problem is, the potential ways of solving it, and the theory underpinning it, comprehensive research had to be conducted.
-Many algorithms exist in the autonomous vehicle AI software space, all with varying levels of complexity and each with their own advantages and disadvantages.
+Many algorithms exist in the autonomous vehicle AI software space, all with varying levels of complexity and each with their advantages and disadvantages.

 More empirical overviews extracted from my research can be seen in the [Design](#Design) stage below.